dphfox/Fusion/docs/api-reference/general/errors.md

 [`New`](../../instances/members/new),
 [`Hydrate`](../../instances/members/hydrate)

-This message means you tried to set a property on an instance, but the property can't be assigned to.
+You tried to set a property on an instance, but the property can't be assigned to for some reason.
 This could be because the property doesn't exist, or because it's locked by Roblox to prevent edits.

 !!! warning "Check your privileges"
 	Different scripts may have different privileges - for example, plugins will